 Homemade potato chips are easier to make than you think and bake up crispy in the oven - no frying required.

-They're a great way to use up that extra large bag of russet potatoes.
+Baked potato chips are a great way to use up that extra large bag of russet potatoes.
 Make them as a side for your favorite sandwich or as a delicious afternoon snack.

 How to Make Homemade Potato Chips